 Dog is man’s best friend and for good reason.
 They’re fun, they don't argue back and they’re always happy to see you!
-On the whole, they’re usually pretty healthy too!
+On the whole, they’re usually pretty healthy, too!
 But can your beloved dog also catch the same illnesses that you can?
-Take chlamydia for example.
-Chlamydia are obligate intracellular bacteria that cause infection in humans and other animals.
+Take chlamydia, for example.
+Chlamydia is a genus of obligate intracellular bacteria that cause infection in humans and other animals.
 In humans, it’s a sexually transmitted infection that can often be asymptomatic, but it must be handled with care as if left untreated, it could cause infertility.
 But could your dog get also get chlamydia?

 Can Dogs Get Chlamydia?

 Some people might think because chlamydia is commonly known as a sexually transmitted disease amongst humans, that dogs would never come into the physical contact required to catch it.
 However, dogs absolutely can contract chlamydia, it just isn’t sexually transmitted.
 Instead, it comes from a bacterium called Chlamydia psittaci.

 You’ll need to look out for different symptoms than you would in humans.
 Chlamydia in dogs is likely to manifest itself in the eyes.
 Does your dog appear to have swollen, red or inflamed eyes?
 Is your dog persistently trying to scratch their eyes?
 Are your dog’s eyes watering or producing any form of discharge?
 All of these could potentially be symptoms of Chlamydia.